helixlang/helix-lang/.github/CODE_OF_CONDUCT.md

 ### Reporting Issues

-If you encounter or witness behavior that violates this Code of Conduct, please report it to the Helix Conduct Team at [conduct@neorain.co](mailto:conduct@neorain.co).
+If you encounter or witness behavior that violates this Code of Conduct, please report it to the Helix Conduct Team at [conduct@helix-lang.com](mailto:conduct@helix-lang.com).
 Your report will be handled confidentially.

 #### What to Include in a Report